 Join In: Longing for something more interactive?
 We have two Facebook groups for parents...The B Team is for parents of behaviorally challenging kids (click here for that)...Elevate Your Parenting is for all parents (click here for that)...

 Listen In: Our web-based radio program Parenting Your Behaviorally Challenging Child airs every Monday, September though May.
-Dr. Greene and his co-hosts, Susy Portin and Kim Hopkins-Betts are always delighted to answer questions and help out.
+Join Dr. Greene, Kim Hopkins-Betts (Director of Outreach at Lives in the Balance) and parents Stella Hastings and Jennifer Trethewey as they respond to callers and emails from listeners.
 If you can't listen in live, recordings of past programs are listed by topic in the vast Listening Library.
 Click Here

 Write In: Share your own hurdles, doubts, challenges, and/or breakthroughs in the Tell Your Story section.